watsonshih/ntust_5G_slicing_eMBB/README.md

 The study employs free5GC as the 5G Core (5GC) and UERANSIM as the Radio Access Network (RAN) and User Equipment (UE) simulator, all containerized using Docker Compose for ease of deployment and management.
 KPIs including throughput, Round-Trip Time (RTT), jitter, and packet loss rate will be measured.
 Resource utilization (CPU, memory, network I/O) of the containerized Network Functions (NFs) will also be monitored.

-Four primary scenarios are investigated:
-1.  **Baseline:** A single UE (UE1) connection using its defined high-bandwidth traffic profile, but without relying on specific slice-based QoS differentiation at the core network (i.e., the S-NSSAI requested is treated with default/best-effort QoS by SMF/PCF for this scenario).
-2.  **High-Only:** A single UE (UE1) operating exclusively on a configured eMBB-High bandwidth slice, with corresponding S-NSSAI and QoS parameters defined in the core network.
-3.  **Medium-Only:** A single UE (UE2) operating exclusively on a configured eMBB-Medium bandwidth slice, with corresponding S-NSSAI and QoS parameters defined in the core network.
-4.  **Competing:** Both UE1 (eMBB-High) and UE2 (eMBB-Medium) are active concurrently, generating traffic to assess slice isolation and performance under contention.
+The core comparison in this analysis focuses on two primary competitive scenarios:
+1.  **Baseline-Competing:** Two UEs (UE1 with a high-bandwidth traffic profile, UE2 with a medium-bandwidth traffic profile) operate concurrently.
+Both UEs are configured to use a **shared, default network policy** (e.g., by requesting the same default S-NSSAI or by not requesting any specific slice, leading to a best-effort PDU session policy) without S-NSSAI-based QoS differentiation intended at the core network.
+2.  **Slicing-Competing:** The same two UEs (UE1 and UE2) operate concurrently, but UE1 is configured to request a dedicated eMBB-High slice and UE2 requests a dedicated eMBB-Medium slice.
+These slices are identified by distinct S-NSSAIs, and corresponding (though potentially limited by UPF capabilities) QoS parameters are intended to be applied by the core network.

-A significant consideration in this research is the default free5GC User Plane Function's (UPF) gtp5g kernel module, which, while supporting QoS parameter configuration, has known limitations in strictly enforcing Guaranteed Bit Rate (GBR) and Maximum Bit Rate (MBR) policies at the data plane level.
-This aspect will be crucial in interpreting the performance results.
+This comparative approach aims to determine if logical slice separation provides tangible performance benefits or improved isolation under contention, relative to a scenario where resources are shared under a common policy.
+A significant consideration is the default free5GC User Plane Function's (UPF) gtp5g kernel module, which has known limitations in strictly enforcing Guaranteed Bit Rate (GBR) and Maximum Bit Rate (MBR) policies at the data plane level.

 ## 2. Experiment Environment

 ### 2.1.
 Host & Software Specifications

 * **Host Machine:**
     * CPU: Intel® Core™ i7-10700 (8 Cores / 16 Threads)
     * RAM: 16 GB
     * OS: Ubuntu 24.04.2 LTS
     * Kernel: Linux 6.11.0-26-generic